CKchaos/GrabCut/README.md

 A GUI program to display the result from a image segmentation algorithm named  [GrabCut](http://pages.cs.wisc.edu/~dyer/cs534-fall11/papers/grabcut-rother.pdf).

-This program is a course project during my second year in university, so some functions in outdated packages may be not supported by the newest packages.
+This program is a course project during my second year in university, so some functions in outdated libraries may be not supported by the newest libraries.

 ##### Requirements